-The module supports the following FIPS 140-2 defined roles:
+The module supports the role-based authentication and the following roles are defined:

 - User role: Performs cryptographic services (in both FIPS mode and non-FIPS mode), key zeroization, module status requests, and on-demand self-tests.
-The FIPS140-2 role of User is mapped to multiple BIG-IP roles which are responsible for different components of the module (e.g auditing, certificate management, user management, etc).
+The FIPS140-2 role of User is mapped to multiple BIG-IP roles which are responsible for different components of the module (e.g. auditing, certificate management, user management, etc.).
 The user can access the module through CLI or Web Interface described below.
-However, the CO can restrict User Role access to the CLI interface.
-In that case the User will have access through web interface only. - Crypto Officer(CO) role: Crypto officer is represented by the administrator of the BIG-IP.
+However, the CO can restrict User Role access to the CLI.
+In that case the User will have access through Web Interface only. - Crypto Officer (CO) role: Crypto officer is represented by the administrator of the BIG-IP.
 This entity performs module installation and initialization.
 This role has full access to the module and has the ability to create, delete, and manage other user roles on the module.